 - Enhanced aging and a shorter life

-And one could hypothesise, a life of less clarity and quality.8
+And one could hypothesise, a life of less clarity and quality.5

 Lack of sleep should not be seen as a badge of honour.
-It is known that without sleep you are less productive, less able to make rational decisions, and can affect relationships.
+Without sleep you are less productive, less able to make rational decisions, and it can affect relationships.

 Part 1: Quantity

-It seems 7-8hours of sleep each night is optimal for adults.
-Teens it is 9-10hours, and littlies more again with 9-12 hours recommended.
+It seems 7-8 hours of sleep each night is optimal for adults.
+Teens it is 9-10 hours, and for littlies it is more again with 9-12 hours recommended.
 Despite what people say about not needing sleep, this is only true for a tiny minority.

-Whilst back in the cave-days we were likely to wake more often, or for an extended period throughout a night, we often went to sleep just after sundown.
+Back in the cave-dwelling days we were likely to wake more often, or for an extended period throughout a night, and often went to sleep just after sundown.
 You don’t have to be a mathematical mastermind to figure that is more recline time than we give ourselves now.

 Siestas are practiced in many countries, and even being introduced into certain working environments.
-The 20minutes power nap can really stoke the cognitive fire!6
+The 20 minute power nap can really stoke the cognitive fire!5